 - What are the benefits to me?

-- First and foremost, high quality care by highly trained physician specialists is available to you seven days a week.
-You can see the hospitalist as often as needed.
+- First and foremost, high quality care by highly trained physicians is available to you seven days a week.
 The hospitalist is able to constantly assess your condition and modify the plan of care to meet your changing needs.
-The hospitalist, a nurse and a clinical pharmacist will spend time with you and your family discussing your plan of care and following up on results as soon as they are received.
+The hospitalist, nurse, and clinical pharmacist will spend time with you and your family discussing your plan of care and following up on results as soon as they are received.
 The hospitalist will meet with your entire team of caregivers to ensure that everyone is well informed of your treatment plan and is working together with you to make the hospital experience as positive as it can be.
 This helps prevent medical complications, reduce hospital stays and lower costs.

 Our hospitalists are physicians who have completed an Internal Medicine or Family Medicine Residency, are Board Certified in Internal Medicine or Family Medicine and have Intensive Care experience.
 In addition, we have Advanced Registered Nurse Practitioners (ARNP) who are Board Certified in Family Nursing.